Ejhfast/Proof-Search/Readme.markdown

 + 4*X+5*Y
 + A&B|C

 Although the underlying proof checking system is completely general, the expression parser is not.
-At the moment it supports basic mathematical notation (+,-,\*), predicate logic (&,|), and (for CFGs) string concatenation (.).
+At the moment it supports basic mathematical notation (+,-,\*), predicate logic (&,|), and (for CFGs) string concatenation (. <--dot).
 Where appropriate in expressions, certain functions are allowed to collapse (eventually, these may be user-specified).
 An example of this is (3\*X+3\*X), which will collapse to 6\*X.

 Although rules are written in the form of expressions, the system parses expressions differently.
 In the rule A&B~>B, A and B are "free" variables which can represent any fact in the system.
 But for the expression B&C, B and C have single, set values.